alces-software/metalware/docs/design/05-asset-layout.md

    its asset `type`,
    * When should the subdirectories be made?
 2. Each asset needs its `type` loaded into the metadata,
-3. Each asset needs to be assessable by name ONLY.
+3. Each asset needs to be accessible by name ONLY.
 The type should not be required.
    * This will require each `name` to be unique
 4. Assets can not share a name with an existing asset `type` OR the